Lithium and other mood stabilisers

 - Your doctor may need to adjust your dose.
 This is because your kidneys clear lithium from your body differently when you're pregnant.

 - You should give birth in hospital.
 This is because your obstetric team will need to monitor your lithium levels.
 Your obstetric team is the medical team who help to deliver you baby.

 - The doctor who prescribes you lithium should speak regularly with your obstetrician about your treatment.
 Your obstetrician is the doctor responsible for delivering your baby.

 - You should stop taking lithium as soon as you go into labour.
 Your obstetrician will need to carefully check your fluid and salt balance and the level of lithium in your blood throughout your labour.

-Valproate carries the highest risk of danger to your baby out of all the anticonvulsant mood stabilisers.
-It can cause defects and symptoms in your baby which are given the general name of foetal valproate syndrome.
-The possible harms include:
+Valproate carries the highest risk of danger to your baby out of all mood stabilisers.
+It can cause a number of different defects and symptoms in your baby.
+Together, these are known as 'foetal valproate syndrome'.
+They include: